mml-io/avatar-tools/plugins/blender-geometry-utilities/README.md

 Tips:
-It's better to install each Addon manually, in Blender you can install addons by pointing it to the zip files or python files, the Improbable Blender addon (python script above) will be a python file (.py) if there is an update you can re-download, replace it and it will be updated in Blender with the latest features, for the other addons (zip files), you'll need to download the updates, remove the old one from Blender and point it to the newest zip file.
+It's better to install each Addon manually, in Blender you can install addons by pointing it to the zip files or python files, the Improbable Blender addon (python script above: blender-geometry-utils.py) will be a python file (.py) if there is an update you can re-download, replace it and it will be updated in Blender with the latest features, for the other addons (zip files), you'll need to download the updates, remove the old one from Blender and point it to the newest zip file.
 Game Rig Tools is in active development and it has updates in a regular basis.